sjtuyinjie/M3DGR/README.md

 > - Please note that experimental performance may exhibit variability across runs and hardware platforms; the results reported in the paper represent averaged outcomes under our testing conditions.
 > - It is possible to further improve performance through careful parameter tuning and repeated evaluation in specific scenarios.
 > - We not provide performance evaluation when multiple sensors (e.g., vision and LiDAR) simultaneously degrade or fail, which are too extreme and adverse.

+### 6.2 Open-source Contribution
+Waiting for your algorithms!